Consortium

 Description: Greenerwave SAS is a French deep tech startup based in Paris with 40 employees.
 The ambition of Greenerwave is to valorise the ideas developed at Institut Langevin by Mathias Fink and Geoffroy Lerosey in the context of the passive control of electromagnetic wave propagation using electronically reconfigurable metasurfaces.
 Therefore, the purpose of Greenerwave is to develop electronically tunable metasurfaces using knowhow acquired from years of research at the top level in the field of metamaterials and metasurfaces, and algorithms needed to control waves using these metasurfaces, that are also the result of years of research at a world level in the field of wave control and wavefront shaping.

 Role in 6G-NTN: As part of WP3.2, Greenerwave will evaluate the enabling technologies to optimize the performance (Tx and Rx RF, including EIRP, G/T, switching speed, etc., but also beam steering flexibility) under tight installation (e.g., vehicle, drone, or building mounting), volume constraints (i.e., form factor) as defined by WP2, while considering power consumption and Bill of Material (BOM) of the ultra-small aperture terminals operating in mmWave bands (i.e., Q/V-band).
+More about Greenerwave’s role in 6G-NTN.

 THALES – logo